Medical debts on your credit repor

-If your credit report shows medical debts that are wrong, outdated, or already paid, you don’t have to face it alone.
-Our medical debt lawyers and FCRA attorneys help consumers fix medical debt credit report errors, stop collector harassment, and restore their financial reputation.
-Backed by the Fair Credit Reporting Act (FCRA) and Fair Debt Collection Practices Act (FDCPA), we hold credit bureaus and collectors accountable for reporting mistakes that damage your credit and your peace of mind.
+If your credit report shows medical debts that are wrong, outdated, or already paid, you don't have to face it alone.
+Our medical debt lawyers help consumers fix medical debt credit report errors, stop collector harassment, and restore their financial reputation.
+Backed by the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA), we hold credit bureaus and collectors accountable for reporting mistakes that damage your credit and your peace of mind.

 When Medical Debt Reporting Gets It Wrong